ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

    - Click the "+" icon in the right sidebar
    - Select "New Dashboard" from the top right menu
    - Click "Add Visualization"
+   - Close the pop-up window.

 #### 8.3 **Add Real-Time Video Stream Panel**

 1. **Create HTML Panel for Live Feed**:
-   - In the panel editor, change the visualization type to "Text" (On Right side of Visualization Editor)
+   - In the panel editor, change the visualization type to "Text" (On Right side of Visualization Editor Drop Down) from the already present default type (generally 'Time series' is the default)
    - In the panel options set title to "Live Vehicle Crowd Detection Feed"
    - In the Text option, switch mode to "HTML" mode
-   - Add the following iframe code in the content:
+   - Add the following iframe code in the "Content":
-   - In the below code update <HOST_IP> to your host IP address.
+   - In the below "Content", update <HOST_IP> to your host IP address.
 If you are testing on localhost, update it to localhost.

    ```html
    <iframe